cast-tech/ASMGraph/README.md

 ASMGraph is a simple framework which tends to help compiler developers who work in RISC-V architecture. \
 This framework intends to:

-* Visualize functions assembly code through xdot
+* Visualize functions assembly code through dot graphs
 * Highlight executed and the hottest BBs in each function
 * Extract singleton BBs from the whole function
 * Find several instruction fusion cases like: